qmonnet/dataplane/README.md

 The tier-1 set of crates includes: `net`, `pipeline`, `lpm` or `config`.
 Note that some of those refer to the others (e.g. `net` is a dependency of `pipeline`).

 A second tier of crates use the prior set to add extended functionalities.
 These include `nat` or `routing`.
 These crates may have `config` as dependency, but not vice-versa.
 I.e. in general, tier-n can only have as dependencies, crates in tier-k, k<=n.
 Finally, crate `mgmt` (tier-3) may make use of any the internal crates (tier-1 and tier-2).
-No  no other crate other than `dataplane` (tier-4) should depend on `mgmt`.
+No other crate (other than `dataplane`) (tier-4) should depend on `mgmt`.

 ### Dependency cheat-sheet

- * No crate should ever depend on `dataplane`.
+- No crate should ever depend on `dataplane`.
- * No crate except `dataplane` should depend on `mgmt`.
+- No crate except `dataplane` should depend on `mgmt`.
- * Crate `config` should never depend on tier-2 crates (e.g. `nat` or `routing`).
+- Crate `config` should never depend on tier-2 crates (e.g. `nat` or `routing`).
- * The general rule is that a tier-n crate can only have as dependencies crates in tier-k, k<=n.
+- The general rule is that a tier-n crate can only have as dependencies crates in tier-k, k<=n.
- * In other words, in a graphical representation as below, dependency arrows can never go upwards.
+- In other words, in a graphical representation as below, dependency arrows can never go upwards.

 ```
      ┌─────────────────────────────────┐